thepatchworkpress/thepatchworkpress/content/contact/_index.md

 | Basic   | £1.00 | £2.20         |
 | Tracked | £3.30 | £7.20         |

 I typically ship with Royal Mail.
-If you would prefer to pay for an alternative provider please let me know!
+If you would prefer to pay for an alternative postage provider please let me know!

 ## Stock Items Made-To-Order